kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Fragments of a Faith Forgotten.md

 What I seem to be now, I am not; but what I truly am, you will see when you come.
 If you had known how to suffer, you would have had the power not to suffer.
 Know suffering, and you will have the power not to suffer.
 What you do not know, I will teach you.
 I am your God, not that of your betrayer.

 C: I would like to be in harmony with holy souls.

 I: In Me, know the Word of wisdom.

 So go the fragmented pieces of this fascinating inner Gnostic ritual.
 In the version of The Acts of John from which we are quoting, this so-called Hymn begins and ends with the following doxology, to each line of which the disciples, "going around in a circle," respond with "Amen."

 Glory to You, Father.
-Amen!Glory to You, Word; glory to You, Grace.

 Amen!
+Glory to You, Word; glory to You, Grace.
+Amen!
 Glory to You, Spirit; glory to You, Holy One; glory to Your glory.
 Amen!
 We praise You, Father; we give thanks to You, Light, where no darkness exists.
 Amen!

+---

 If we had a description of the actions, as well as the words, during this enlightening ceremony, it could shed much light on the original understanding of Christ's "passion."
 Nowadays, we are discovering valuable fragments of early Christianity almost every year.
 It is hopeful that a piece might provide us with more insights.
 It is clear from the Johannine Acts that the Gnostics understood the "mystery of the cross" and the mystical crucifixion differently from the literal historical account.

 When the Lord was hung on the "bush of the cross," He appeared to John, who had fled to the "Mount of Olives."
 "Our Lord stood in the cave, filling it with light, and said, 'To the crowd below in Jerusalem [the physical world], I am being crucified, pierced with lances and reeds, and given gall and vinegar to drink.
 Now, I speak to you; listen to My words.
 I inspired you to ascend this mount so that you might learn what a disciple must learn from a Master, and man from God.'

 Having spoken, He showed me a cross of light surrounded by a great multitude, all in one form and likeness.
 Above the cross was another multitude without a single form.
-I saw the Lord Himself above the cross, without any shape, but only a voice—a voice unfamiliar to us, but sweet and kind, truly of God, saying to me: 'John, it is necessary for someone to hear these things from Me; for I need someone who will listen.'"This cross of light is sometimes called the Word, sometimes Mind, sometimes Jesus, sometimes Christ,
+I saw the Lord Himself above the cross, without any shape, but only a voice—a voice unfamiliar to us, but sweet and kind, truly of God, saying to me: 'John, it is necessary for someone to hear these things from Me; for I need someone who will listen.'

-sometimes Door, sometimes Way, sometimes Bread, sometimes Seed, sometimes Resurrection, sometimes Son, sometimes Father, sometimes Spirit, sometimes Life, sometimes Truth, sometimes Faith, sometimes Grace.
+This cross of light is sometimes called the Word, sometimes Mind, sometimes Jesus, sometimes Christ, sometimes Door, sometimes Way, sometimes Bread, sometimes Seed, sometimes Resurrection, sometimes Son, sometimes Father, sometimes Spirit, sometimes Life, sometimes Truth, sometimes Faith, sometimes Grace.
 These names are used for your understanding, but in reality, it represents the boundary of all things, the necessity that fixes what was unsettled, and the harmony of Wisdom.
 In this harmony, there are Powers, Principalities, Sources, and Daemons on the Right and Left, along with Energies, Threats, Wrath, Accusers, Satan, and below, the Lower Root from which the nature of things in creation has come.

 This cross separates and organizes all things through Reason, distinguishing between what comes from creation and what lies below it, and then unifying everything into a whole.